12 Best Horror Movies of the 2000s

 3. 28 Days Later (2002)

-Following a black comedy and an adventure drama, Danny Boyle looked to master his grasp in horror, and he did it prolific brilliance.
-Set in the post-apocalyptic Cambridge, the film focuses on an incurable virus, which spreads throughout the UK and causes havoc among the citizens. ’28 Days Later’ boasts of the classic Boyle style of camerawork which employs grotesque imagery and knits it with the psychological development of the characters.
-Playing on the blocks of the zombie-genre, the film reinvented this genre with an unsettling artistic wave.
+Following a black comedy and an adventure drama, Danny Boyle looked to master his grasp in horror, and he did it with prolific brilliance.
+Set in post-apocalyptic Cambridge, the film focuses on an incurable virus that spreads throughout the UK and causes havoc among the citizens. ’28 Days Later’ boasts of the classic Boyle style of camerawork, which employs grotesque imagery and knits it with the psychological development of the characters.
+Playing on the blocks of the zombie genre, the film reinvented this genre with an unsettling artistic wave.

 Read More: Horror Movie Trivia You Didn’t Know